The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 30 – 19570410

 southport-youth-conference-20

-Fay O’Connor with Stan Bailey on Right.
+Fay O’Connor with Stan Bailey on the Right.

 southport-youth-conference-18